-Common Name: Desert Rain Frog, Boulenger’s Short-Headed frog
+Common Name: Desert Rain Frog or Boulenger’s Short-Headed frog

 Scientific Name: Breviceps macrops

 Location: Namibia and South Africa

-The Desert Rain Frog spends most of its day burrowing under the ground.
-It feeds off beetles and other insects found on dung.
-They come to the surface to hunt and to breed.
-Breeding happens between June and October.
+The breeding season for the Desert Rain Frog is between June and October.
 The males come out during the night to call for the females.
 The males sometimes call in choruses, where one male calls and the others call after.
 The call sounds like a squeak toy.
 Once the female finds a mate, the couple heads back underground.
-Then, they mate and lay their eggs there.
+Then, they mate and lay their eggs underground as well.
 Females can lay between 12 – 40 eggs.
 The frogs don’t have a free tadpole stage; instead, they emerge from the eggs as froglets.
 It’s been said to be the world’s cutest frog.